arpanm/procurementAgent/PROCURE_COPILOT_PLAN.md

 ### Epic 7 — Observability, eval & self-healing (continuous)
 - **Tech:** golden-path eval harness (replayable site fixtures), step-level traces, playbook drift detection, shadow-mode for new playbooks, grounder confidence calibration, counterfactual logging.
 (Mirrors the QA framework already designed for the shopping agent.)
-- **Implemented (partial):** opt-in step-level tracing on-device (`debug/automationDebug.ts` overlay + `adb logcat`, including every backend/LLM call), backend telemetry step traces, recorded site fixtures, and a guided-knowledge layer that can `recordObservation` against a per-platform corpus. **Pending:** the replayable golden-path eval harness, playbook drift detection / shadow-mode promotion, grounder confidence calibration, and the continuous RAG learning loop (observations are curated/advisory today, not yet folded back into extraction automatically).
+- **Implemented (partial):** opt-in step-level tracing on-device (`debug/automationDebug.ts` overlay + `adb logcat`, including every backend/LLM call), backend telemetry step traces, recorded site fixtures, a guided-knowledge layer that can `recordObservation` against a per-platform corpus, and a durable on-device `SiteMemory` that learns product URLs + element signatures from successful runs. **Reliability guardrails** also shipped here: self-explanatory Claude HTTP-error messages + a boot `AnthropicStartupProbe` (loudly flags a retired/unreachable model id so it surfaces as config, not as in-app "nothing found"); the outbox drops permanent `4xx` (`BackendHttpError.isClientError`) instead of retry storms; and the `bridge.open()` close-then-reopen fix for the webview lifecycle. **Pending:** the replayable golden-path eval harness, playbook drift detection / shadow-mode promotion, grounder confidence calibration, and the continuous RAG learning loop (observations are advisory today, not yet folded back into extraction automatically).

 ---